Cheap Japanese food under $10

 Portions at Konomi Zen are huge.
 At just $6, the Salmon Bento Set gives you a gigantic slice of salmon, seared to a nice char.

 Their Tendon ($5) features a combination of seafood and vegetable tempura nested on fluffy Japanese rice.
-Those crispy fried bits on the tempura provide so much texture, giving a nice crunch on every bite.
+It’s further topped with tempura bits for extra crispness.

 Address: 628 Ang Mo Kio Avenue 4, #01-59, Ang Mo Kio 628 Market & Food Centre, Singapore 560628